HOKGroup/HOK-Revit-Addins/README.md

 }
 ```
 * FeedbackToken - this is a token that you can obtain from GitHub to allow remote access to a repository.
 Since the purpose of this tool is to create GitHub issues on our behalf, we need an access token from authorized user, to login as that user and create a new issue.
 Replace this with a valid access token.
 * FeedbackPath - this is a url address to GitHub repository that you want to post issues to.
 In our case the address is `/repos/HOKGroup/MissionControl_Issues/`.
-Please not the `/repos/` and `/` at the end of the address.
+Please note the `/repos/` and `/` at the end of the address.
 Make sure to replace the content of `<>` with a valid name, and make sure that access token is valid to grant user access to the repo.

 Actual values can be found here: [HOK Teams](https://teams.microsoft.com/l/channel/19%3Aabfa34dfc38e4be68b6a26beed0bf8a1%40thread.skype/tab%3A%3A0cb3a662-0640-434e-af69-187825fcbe30)